BauerLab/VARSCOT/README.md

 	* cmake ../../variant_processing -DCMAKE_BUILD_TYPE=Release
 	* make

-The next section describes usage how to use VARSCOT having installed it.
+The next section describes how to use VARSCOT having installed it.

 ## Usage